Subtyping patients with chronic disease using longitudinal BMI patterns

 Having the identified subgroups for the 8 diseases, we then study the disparities in each subgroup (of each of the 8 cohorts) with respect to the demographic and socioeconomic factors, as well as the differences in physiological measurements presented.
-We show the variables that were found to have a significant difference among the subgroups of each cohort in Table \ref{table:4}.
+We validated the differences in the variables using statistical tests and report the results in Table \ref{table:4}.
 For the significance analysis, we used Chi-squared tests \cite{RN165} for categorical variables and one-way ANOVA \cite{RN166} for continuous variables.
+Variables with $p$-value less than 0.5 are marked with ** and those with $p$-value less than 0.1 with *.
 In Table \ref{table:5}, we present a cluster distribution compared to the asymptotic (devoid of any disease diagnosis) population.
 In this table, for the categorical variables, the number of patients within that category is shown along with the continuous variables, presented with the mean value within the cluster and the standard deviation.
-We refer readers to our online GitHub\footnote{https://github.com/healthylaife/athenaHealth} repository for similar cluster distributions among each of the cohorts, as well as our code.
+We refer readers to our online GitHub repo for similar cluster distributions among each of the cohorts, as well as our code.

 \begin{centering}

 \end{centering}